fuxelius/nano_every_bare_metal/README.md

 <img src="doc/pic/install_ide.png"  width="400">

-Download the latest [Arduino IDE](https://docs.arduino.cc/software/ide-v2) and install it if you have not already done that.
+Download the latest [Arduino IDE](https://docs.arduino.cc/software/ide-v2) and install it if you have not already done so.
 We are going to use its [avr toolchain](https://github.com/arduino/toolchain-avr) for **avr-gcc** compiler and tools.

 ### 2) Homebrew
-You need to install [Homebrew](https://mac.install.guide/homebrew/index.html) in order to install a number of crucial components to get the system running.
+You need to install [Homebrew](https://mac.install.guide/homebrew/index.html) in order to install a few crucial components to get the system running.

 Once Homebrew is installed, install the following programs.